Daniel-Walbolt/tailwind-plugin/README.md

 **Layer Parser** lets you autocomplete and preview custom css while utilizing the benefits of TailwindCSS.

 This is extremely useful for mono-repos using similar styling across several projects.
-Your custom CSS can be organized in dedicated files to use a more familiar CSS language rather than specifying classes through tailwind's native JSON syntax.
+Your custom CSS can be organized in dedicated files to use a more familiar CSS language with syntax highlighting rather than specifying classes through tailwind's syntax.

+This parser will use provided glob patterns to find css files and will extract the individual classes and add them to Tailwind's language server.
+Once in Tailwind's language server, your classes will show in intellisense, and will be included when Tailwind builds your CSS.

 ---

 ## Installation

 > **Warning**
-> This is a plugin for TailwindCSS, and can only be used in a project using [TailwindCSS as a PostCSS plugin](https://tailwindcss.com/docs/installation/using-postcss).
+> This is a plugin for TailwindCSS, and can only be used in a project utilizing the tailwind.config.js file.
 > Note, you should use Tailwind's intellisense plugin in order to see the benefits of this plugin.

 ```sh